pytorch/tutorials/prototype_source/quantization_2_0_tutotial.rst

         )
         return quantization_config

-2. Define the BackendQuantizer
+2. Define the ``BackendQuantizer``
 --------------------------------------------------------

-Then we will define the skeleton of a BackendQuantizer.
+Then we will define the skeleton of a ``BackendQuantizer``.
 The annotatation methods for each operation will be defined later.

 ::